-$\ensuremath{\textbf{COPPA}}$ .
-The COPPA regulates "operators", defined as persons who both:
+COPPA.
+The COPPA regulates "operators", defined as any person who:

-- Operate, for commercial purposes, a website on the internet or an online service. - Collect or maintain personal information from or about the users of, or visitors to, that website or online service, or who do so on another's behalf, both domestically and between any US state or territory and one or more foreign nations.
+- Operates, for commercial purposes, a website on the internet or an online service. - Collects or maintains personal information from or about the users of, or visitors to, that website or online service, or who does so on another's behalf, both domestically and between any US state or territory and one or more foreign nations.